Putin engineers shakeup that could keep him in power longer

 “Such a model resembling the Chinese one would allow Putin to stay at the helm indefinitely while encouraging rivalry between potential successors,” Rogov observed.

-In 2017, Chinese leader Xi Jinping had term limits abolished, which would effectively keep him in power for life, although Putin appears to favor more intricate ways of staying in charge than abolishing term limits.
+In 2017, Chinese leader Xi Jinping had term limits abolished, which would effectively keep him in power for life.
+Putin appears to favor more intricate ways of staying in charge than abolishing term limits.

 Medvedev’s decision to step down and let Putin return to the presidency also sparked massive protests in Moscow in 2011-2012 in a major challenge to the Kremlin.
 Some of Putin’s associates suspected Medvedev’s aides of encouraging the protests.